medic/cht-docs/content/en/apps/guides/data/hydration.md

 {{% see-also page="core/overview/db-schema" title="DB Schema" %}}

-To optimize database storage, documents are "minified" when stored and are "hydrated" when they are "used" by the app.
+To optimize database storage, documents are "minified" when stored and are "hydrated" when they are used by the app.

 ### Minification

-Minification represents replacing a connected document's content with an object that ony contains its id.
+Minification means replacing a linked document's content with an object that only contains its uuid.
+This is done to reduce duplication of data to save storage space on the client and server.
+Additionally, as we only have one copy of the data is easier to keep the information up to date.

 Unminified object:
 ```json